tytydraco/yessleep/out/I_was_hired_to_teach_English_in_Estonia_I_barely_survived.md

 “Are you serious?”

 He laughed.
-“Yes, mademoiselle.
+“Yes, *mademoiselle*.
 We are going to be free of our heads at sunrise.”

 “How are you laughing right now?”
 I yelled, as tears began streaming down my face.